 3. Passwords

 You are required to register with the Services in order to access and use certain features of the Services.
-Specifically, you will be asked to provide your business entity’s name, billing address, shipping address, and store address mailing address, phone number, email address, DUNS number and bank account information (account number and routing number).
+Specifically, you will be asked to provide your business entity’s name, billing address, shipping address, and store address mailing address, phone number, email address, DUNS number and bank account information (account number and routing number) (“Business Registration Data”).
 If you choose to register for the Services, then you agree to provide and maintain true, accurate, current and complete information about yourself as prompted by the Services' registration form.
-Registration Data and certain other information about you are governed by our Privacy Policy.
+Business Registration Data and certain other information about you are governed by our Privacy Policy.

 You are responsible for safeguarding the password or credentials that you use to access the Services and for any activities or actions under your account.
 We encourage you to use "strong" passwords (passwords that use a combination of upper and lower case letters, numbers and symbols) with your account.
 You agree to (a) immediately notify L4R of any unauthorized use of Your password or account or any other breach of security.
 L4R cannot and will not be liable for any loss or damage arising from your failure to comply with the above requirements.